-The questions on the reading test fall into three broad categories:
+The questions in the Reading and Writing section fall into four broad categories:

 1. Craft and Structure

 Questions in this domain measure the comprehension, vocabulary, analysis, synthesis, and reasoning skills and knowledge needed to:

 - Understand and use high-utility words and phrases in context.

 - Evaluate the structure and purpose of texts.

 Questions in this domain measure comprehension, analysis, and reasoning skills and knowledge and the ability to locate, interpret, evaluate, and integrate information to:

 - Show command of evidence from text, tables, bar graphs, and line graphs.

 - Make inferences.

 3. Standard English Conventions